 Mechanical Methods of End-point Determination

-Although mechanical and physical methods are most commonly used in laboratories because they are quick and inexpensive, they are also the most destructive and invasive methods which introduce artifacts into tissue.
+Although mechanical and physical methods are most commonly used in laboratories because they are quick and inexpensive, they are also the most destructive and invasive methods, introducing artifacts into tissue.

 Mechanical method: